Mike Towell had seizures, told not to box years prior to fatal bout

 “I haven’t achieved what I’d have liked to, but I did alright, I guess.
-Maybe I set the bar a bit high for myself or maybe I wasn’t as good as I thought I was, I don’t know.
+Maybe I set the bar a bit high for myself, or perhaps I wasn’t as good as I thought I was, I don’t know.

 “After some time out and questioning myself whether I’d fight again, a big fight was offered to me a few weeks ago (2017).

 “As always, I jumped at it!
-But the spark, the hunger and determination wasn’t there.
+But the spark, the hunger, and determination weren’t there.
 Just worry and fear (and) I’ll openly admit.
 So that’s why I’ve made the decision I have,” he said.